Skip to content

 • Education Requirement: Postsecondary nondegree award

-• Job Responsibilities: Sometimes referred to as diagnostic imaging workers, diagnostic medical sonographers and cardiovascular technologists operate specialized imaging equipment to perform diagnostic tests on various areas of the body.
-They also prepare patients for the test and sometimes consult on results with physicians or surgeons.
+• Job Responsibilities: Sometimes referred to as diagnostic imaging workers, diagnostic medical sonographers operate specialized imaging equipment to perform diagnostic tests on various areas of the body.
+They also prepare patients for tests and sometimes consult on results with physicians or surgeons.

-• Skills: Must be able to safely and effectively operate a number of diagnostic and imaging machines, such as echocardiograms, sonograms, ultrasound, electrocardiograms, and more.
-On occasion, diagnostic sonographers and cardiovascular technologists must also be able to perform their imaging tests during a procedure to help physicians or surgeons get a clearer view of an area.
+• Skills: Must be able to safely and effectively operate a number of diagnostic and imaging machines, such as echocardiograms, sonograms, ultrasounds, electrocardiograms, and more.
+On occasion, diagnostic sonographers must also be able to perform their imaging tests during a procedure to help physicians or surgeons get a clearer view of an area.

 • Education Requirement: Associate degree and sometimes specialized training